yliess86/PhDThesis/thesis.md

 Foundation models can be further refined through smaller training on smaller and specialized datasets containing few good-quality examples.
 This process is called finetuning and is less expensive and time-consuming than full training.
 One method for finetuning consists in removing the classification head of a pre-trained model such as VGG16 [@simonyan_2014] and replacing it with a new one adapted to the number of classes required for the task.
 The pretrained weights are then frozen (not updated during training), and the new weights are trained following a standard supervised-learning procedure.

-**MNIST Classifier:** Let us reconsider the +mnist toy classification example and replace the +mlp with a +cnn.
+**MNIST Classifier:** Let us reconsider the +mnist classification example and replace the +mlp with a +cnn.
 The model is divided in two sections, the feature extractor made out of two convolutional and max-pooling layers with $5 \times 5$ filters, the middle layer responsible for flattening the feature maps down to a $1$-dimensional vector fed to the classifier head, a $3$-layer +mlp similar to the first one.
 The training procedure is left unchanged, the number of parameters is approximately similar, a little less for the +cnn, and the number of epochs is the same.
 The input is however not flattened as the +cnn consumes a full image tensor.

 The +cnn is able to achieve $99$% accuracy on the test set at the begining of the training (epoch $5$).
 It is a more robust, specialized, and thus more efficient at handling images.
 The training history can be observed in @fig:mnist_convnet_history.